audmcname/audmcname.github.io/_posts/2020-07-30-welcome-to-jekyll.markdown

 date:   2020-07-30 19:49:26 -0700
 categories: jekyll update
 ---
+This is the default post!

+Leaving it in here to have a to-do file:

+Make up a favicon, figure out what information I want to put on here, link to other projects?

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: